Analyzing MYT Netherlands Parent B.V. (MYTE) and Its Competitors

 |$632.14 million

-This is a breakdown of current ratings and recommmendations for MYT Netherlands Parent B.V. and its rivals, as provided by MarketBeat.com.
+This is a summary of current ratings and price targets for MYT Netherlands Parent B.V. and its rivals, as reported by MarketBeat.

 |Sell Ratings